 The Martians were an advanced civilization that were at war for a long period of time with the inhabitants of Tiamat, Mars' sister planet located between Mars and Jupiter.
 The war resulted in the complete destruction of Tiamat and Mars becoming a barren wasteland.
 This made the Annunaki mourn greatly for their loss.

-More recently Mars has been turned in to a Garden Planet with it's own ecosystem by Ex Nihilo.
+Then Mars was turned in to a Garden Planet with it's own ecosystem by Ex Nihilo.

 Earth-691 War of the Worlds